-Synchronous mode can be switched on and off via Patroni REST interface.
+Synchronous mode can be switched on and off using patronictl edit-config command or via Patroni REST interface.
 See dynamic configuration for instructions.

 Note: Because of the way synchronous replication is implemented in PostgreSQL it is still possible to lose transactions even when using synchronous_mode_strict.
 If the PostgreSQL backend is cancelled while waiting to acknowledge replication (as a result of packet cancellation due to client timeout or backend failure) transaction changes become visible for other backends.
 Such changes are not yet replicated and may be lost in case of standby promotion.